 Yes.
 We encrypt your personal data to ensure no one else can read them.
 We store personal data in keeping with the Data Protection Act 1988.

 If you buy your policy online, your documents will be available immediately to download, save and print.
 We will also send a copy to the email address you provided.
-If you buy your policy over the telephone, we will post your documents to you within 2 working days.
+If you buy your policy over the telephone, we will ask for an email address or give you the option to receive your documents in the post.
 If you have any problems retrieving your documents, please call us.

 Some Hazardous Activities are covered as standard on the policy and many more can be covered for an additional premium.
 Please refer to the policy wording for full details.